GuptaUjjawal89/Draftly.io-document-editor/README.md

-# Draftly — Lightweight Collaborative Document Editor
+# Draftly.io — Lightweight Collaborative Document Editor

 A fast, minimal document workspace for individuals and small teams.
 Built with Next.js 15, TipTap rich-text editor, and Tailwind CSS.
 No backend required — runs entirely in the browser with localStorage persistence.